-$$\Delta PV{AB} = \frac{\overline{PV}A - \overline{PV}B}{\sigma{PV}} \tag{1}$$ where σ{PV} is the standard deviation of the full ensemble.
-Hence, ΔPV{AB} becomes large when the cluster-mean difference of PV between clusters A and B at a given location is much larger than the ensemble standard deviation at the same location, i.e. when the two clusters contain the members of the ensemble that are most different from each other.
-Additionally, it allows different lead times to be easily compared.
-For example, if ΔPV{AB} increases with lead time, the cluster differences grow faster than the ensemble standard deviation, which means that the clusters become increasingly distinct from each other relative to the full ensemble.
+$$\Delta PV{AB} = \frac{\overline{PV}A - \overline{PV}B}{\sigma{PV}},\tag{1}$$ where σ{PV} is the standard deviation of the full ensemble.
+Hence, ΔPV{AB} becomes large when the cluster-mean difference in PV between clusters A and B at a given location is much larger than the ensemble standard deviation at the same

-165 2.5 Statistical significance
+2.5 Statistical significance

 In order to be confident that the differences between two ensemble clusters are robust, a two-sided Wilcoxon rank-sum test (Wilks, 2011) for each cluster pair and considered field was applied.
 With such a test, the null hypothesis is investigated that it is equally likely that at a certain grid point the value of a randomly picked ensemble member in one cluster is larger or smaller than in a randomly picked ensemble member of the other cluster.
-When applying such a statistical test to a field, the false discovery rate should be controlled in order to avoid over-interpretation of the results (Wilks, 2016).
-This can be done by correcting the p-values of the statistical test taking into account the number of tests.
-For this study we are only interested in a domain covering the North Atlantic and the Mediterranean and consider a box from 30 to 70°N and 80°W to 30°E. Therefore, a number of 4400 tests are used for the correction.
+When applying such a statistical test to a field, the false discovery rate should be controlled in order to avoid overinterpretation of the results (Wilks, 2016).
+This can be done by correcting the p values of the statistical test taking into account the number of tests.
+For this study we are only interested in a domain covering the North Atlantic and the Mediterranean and consider a box from 30 to 70° N and 80° W to 30° E. Therefore, a number of 4400 tests is used for the correction.
 As suggested by Wilks (2016), a Benjamini-Hochberg correction is used in this study and the false discovery rate is set to a rather conservative value of $\alpha{\rm fdr} = 0.1$ for all analyses.
-Regions where the null hypothesis is rejected on this level of $\alpha{\rm fdr}$ can then be used to identify where and when robust differences in the clusters emerge in the ensemble forecast.
+Regions where the null hypothesis is rejected on this level of α{fdr} can then be used to identify where and when robust differences in the clusters emerge in the ensemble forecast.